 Most Floridians are worried about someone breaking into their home when they’re not at home.
 Nearly half of all Floridians consider burglary to be the most likely way they’d have something stolen from them.
 As a precaution, around one-third of all Floridians have security systems.
 A quarter of residents have security cameras or firearms for protection.
 Around 30% of residents don’t currently use any form of security, though many are reconsidering this and looking into their options as the percent of people who have experienced theft has increased over the past year.

 Though Florida is a fantastic place to live, security is a concern for many residents.
 Those who are not in the state for half the year need to be more careful to protect their property when no one will be home for months.
 One of the best ways to do this is through a monitored security system, which can help them keep an eye on their home no matter where they might be.

 Tampa is the third-largest city in Florida and is known for its rich cultural diversity.
 Home security is important irrespective of the city you are living in, but it plays a vital role in a city as large and rapidly growing as Tampa.
-According to the FBI, the top crime concerns in Tampa are property crime, …
+Research from the FBI indicates that the most prevalent crimes in Tampa are …

-The city of Jacksonville deals with elevated rates of violent crime.
+Home Security in Jacksonville, Florida The city of Jacksonville deals with elevated rates of violent crime.
 In fact, there are 6.34 crimes committed for every 1,000 residents.
 To compare, the rest of Florida and the U.S. have violent crime rates that are four per every 1,000 people.
-In Jacksonville, there are approximately 1,500 robberies each year.
-With property crimes, the …
+In Jacksonville, there are approximately 1,500 robberies each …